equinor/design-system/libraries/core-react/README.md

 # @equinor/eds-core-react

-NB!
-This is an early version of the EDS Core React components in Typescript and meant for testing only.

 Available components to help style your React application as an Equinor application.
 We publish new components regularly so make sure to check back often!

 Make sure to check out our [Storybook](https://eds-storybook-react.azurewebsites.net/) for more examples!